 Church Hill is a somewhat small city located in the state of Tennessee.
-With a population of 6,719 people and three constituent neighborhoods, Church Hill is the 92nd largest community in Tennessee.
+With a population of 6,998 people and four constituent neighborhoods, Church Hill is the 88th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Church Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Church Hill is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Church Hill who work in office and administrative support (16.21%), healthcare (9.77%), and sales jobs (8.33%).
+Unlike some cities, Church Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Church Hill are a mix of both white- and blue-collar jobs.
+Overall, Church Hill is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Church Hill who work in office and administrative support (13.88%), sales jobs (11.23%), and healthcare (9.61%).

-The education level of Church Hill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.07% of adults 25 and older in Church Hill have a college degree.
+In terms of college education, Church Hill is nearly on par with the US average for all cities of 21.84%: 19.54% of adults 25 and older in Church Hill have a bachelor's degree or advanced degree.

-The per capita income in Church Hill in 2010 was $20,924, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,696 for a family of four.
+The per capita income in Church Hill in 2018 was $29,209, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $116,836 for a family of four.
 However, Church Hill contains both very wealthy and poor people as well.

 The people who call Church Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Church Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Church Hill include German, English, Scots-Irish, and Scottish.
+The greatest number of Church Hill residents report their race to be White.
+Important ancestries of people in Church Hill include English, German, Irish, Dutch, and Scottish.

 The most common language spoken in Church Hill is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.